Louisiana Southern Railway Company

 John B. Hyde, Legal History of the Lines of Railroad of Southern Railway Company, 1958

-Charted in 1897 as the successor to two defunct southeast Louisiana shortlines, the Louisiana Southern Railway Company operated a mainline that extended 45 miles, from Elysian Fields Avenue in New Orleans to Pointe a la Hache in Plaquemines Parish, with a 15 mile branch from Poydras Junction to Shell Beach on Lake Borgne.
+nopb_state The Louisiana Southern Railway Company was chartered in 1897 as the successor to several defunct southeast Louisiana shortlines that operated below New Orleans along the Mississippi River, including the Mississippi River Terre aux Boeuf & Lake, the New Orleans & Gulf, and then the New Orleans & Southern in 1892.
+At its peak, successor Louisiana Southern operated a mainline that extended 45 miles, from Elysian Fields Avenue in New Orleans to Pointe a la Hache in Plaquemines Parish, with a 15 mile branch from Poydras Junction to Shell Beach on Lake Borgne.
 For twelve years, beginning in 1911, the property was leased to the New Orleans, Texas & Mexico Railroad Company.
 Independent operation followed, struggling until a war-era boost in traffic made the line profitable and attractive for purchase.
 Through its regional subsidiary, New Orleans & Northeastern, the Southern Railway acquired the shortline in 1953.

 LAS company map / E. Hence / collection